-- It is time to complete the 2014-2015 Free Application for Federal Student Aid (FAFSA).
+- It is time to complete the 2015-2016 Free Application for Federal Student Aid (FAFSA).
 The application period began JANUARY 1 and FAMU's priority deadline was MARCH 1.
 Please know you do not have to wait until you file taxes to complete the FAFSA?
-You can estimate your income based off of your last 2013 wage and earnings statement.
+You can estimate your income based off of your last 2014 wage and earnings statement.

 - Did you know that students can review their iRATTLER ACCOUNT for financial aid award updates, documents outstanding, financial aid holds, etc?

-- Did you know that students who receive federal financial aid and officially withdraw from all classes before the 60% point of the term may be subject to repayment of financial aid received?
+- Did you know that students who receive federal financial aid and withdraw from all classes before the 60% point of the term may be subject to repayment of financial aid received?
 Please view the financial aid website at www.famu.edu and click on financial aid for additional information on Withdrawals and Title IV returns.

 - Did you know that the PELL grant program has a maximum lifetime limit to receive PELL funds?
 A recent change in the law limits the total lifetime amount of Pell Grant funding a student may receive to the equivalent of twelve (12) full-time semesters or six (6) years (600%).
 This change affects all Pell Grant eligible students beginning with the 2012-13 award year.
 For additional information on how the Pell Grant received amount was calculated, please visit www.studentaid.ed.gov/pell-limit.

 - Did you know that if you drop or withdraw from a course for which a Bright Futures Scholarship was disbursed, you must repay the Bright Futures received for the course?
 Also, the student will be ineligible to renew his/her Bright Futures award for any subsequent academic year until repayment occurr.